aurianegbt/LassoSAMBA/Application.md

 genes = rownames(gen)
 ```

 We propose an illustration of the method on publicly available gene expression and immune response data.
 Our objective is to identify potential biomarkers involved in the immural immune response.
-Thus, we analyze data from a study on vaccine against Varicella Zoster virus, under the study accession number SDY984 -Zoster vaccine in young and elderly-, %, and vaccines against Meningococcal virus, under the study accession number SDY1260 -Correlation between human innate and adaptive immune responses to T-cell independent or dependent meningococcal vaccines.
-with all data are available and dowloaded from the ImmPort platform.
+Thus, we analyze data from a study on vaccine against Varicella Zoster virus, under the study accession number SDY984 -Zoster vaccine in young and elderly-, with all data are available and dowloaded from the ImmPort platform.

 We modelise the antibody production by considering two Antibodies secreting cells (ASC), denoted by S -for short-live- and L -for long-live- (at rates $\varphi_S$ and $\varphi_L$ resp.) and characterized by their half-life ($\delta_S$ and $\delta_L$ resp.).
 Antibodies are supposed to decay at rate $\delta_{Ab}$.
 The mechanistic model is then :
 ```math